Blaauboschkraal stone ruins: Research

 Bokoni sites have been studied from the 1930s.
 Until recent, around 30 years ago, archaeologists studying sites specialised in understanding the key characteristics of these sites.
 Now, archaeologists have become interested in developing a deeper understanding of the cultural importance of these sites and the way the Bokoni influenced the evolution of Southern Africa and the Late Iron Age.
 However there is limited research that has been done on these sites and many questions remain.

 The Blaauboschkraal ruins therefore still holds questions to its exact use, why it exists and exactly what it used to look like.

 Alternate theories

 Pseudoarchaeological alternative explanations have been put forward for the Blaauboschkraal stone ruins, attributing alien and/or ancient origins.
 The most prominent proponent is Michael Tellinger, a politician whom Hammer and Swartz characterise as a promoter of conspiracy theories, influenced by Zecharia Sitchin's ideas of ancient astronauts.
-He calls the site "Adam's Calendar", and claims it is the remains of an alien-made construction built 300,000 years ago as an ancient calendar.
+He calls the site "Adam's Calendar", and claims it is the remains of an alien-made construction built about 300,000 years ago as an ancient calendar.
+Tellinger's theory is based on the alignments of the stones with the stars.
+The stones, he claims, would have been aligned with the constellation of Orion in the position in which it would have appeared in that distant era.